05 February - 10 March 2020

 Research project grant within artistic research

-The purpose of the research project grant is to give researchers the freedom to formulate by themselves the research concept, method and implementation, and to solve a specific research task within a limited period of time.
-The Swedish Research Council rewards research of the highest scientific quality in national competition.
+The purpose of the project grant is to give researchers the freedom to formulate by themselves the research idea, method and implementation, and to solve a specific research task within a limited period.
+The Swedish Research Council rewards research of the highest quality in national competition.

-Artistic research covers research within all artistic areas, that is to say
+Artistic research covers research within all artistic areas, for example:

 - visual art (fine art), including audio-visual media